-Furthermore, each director believes, after due enquiry that over the year ended 31 March 2021:
+Furthermore, each director believes, after due enquiry that over the year ended 31 March 2022:

-- The Bank has complied with all conditions of registration over the accounting year except for that disclosed in Note 9 - Credit exposure to connected persons were not contrary to the interests of the Bank; and - The Bank had systems in place to monitor and control adequately the material risks of the Bank including credit risk, concentration of credit risk, interest rate risk, currency risk, equity risk, liquidity risk, operational risk and other business risks, and that those systems were being properly applied.
+- The Bank has complied with all conditions of registration over the accounting year. - Credit exposure to connected persons were not contrary to the interests of the Bank; and - The Bank had systems in place to monitor and control adequately the material risks of the Bank including credit risk, concentration of credit risk, interest rate risk, currency risk, equity risk, liquidity risk, operational risk and other business risks, and that those systems were being properly applied.